JovKun/jovkun.github.io/projects/servertopplays.md

 permalink: /projects/servertopplays/
 ---

+# ServerTopPlays
+*A Discord bot to listen to and announce top plays in the game osu!*

 This bot was initially made since a bot that did this exact same thing got taken down from the Discord bot directory, so I took it upon myself to make one on my own.

 Using `discord.py` and osu!API, the bot fetches all recent plays in the top 10 plays for every user.